ffilz/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     Connections to servers with the same server owner can be shared by the client.
 This is advertised to the client on EXCHANGE_ID.

+Expired_Client_Threshold(uint32, range 0 to UINT32_MAX, default 16)
+    Specify the threshold of number of expired clients to be kept in memory post lease period, unless the number of unresponsive clients go over this limit.
+Ganesha keeps track of all expired clients in LRU fashion and picks the oldest expired client when the number of clients exceeds the max limit.
+    This allows Ganesha to retain the open & lock state and there by helping certain client workloads like MLPerf to run smoothly, even after a network partition.

 RADOS_KV {}
 --------------------------------------------------------------------------------